Dathison/DiscordBot/README.md

 # How To
 To suggest new features or changes, either create a new issue under the ''Issues'' tab if you have a concrete suggestion, or start a discussion on the ''Discussions'' tab if you have a tentative idea and want input on it before a full-on issue is created.

+If you want to suggest something, have a look under ''Issues'' to see if it hasn't already been suggested, and have a look under ''Discussions'' to see whether somebody is talking about it already.
+You're always free to add comments in both issues and discussions as you see fit.